s-smits/automatic-learning-amplifier/README.md

    pip install poetry
    ```

-3. Install the project dependencies:
+3. Naviagate to the folder and install the project dependencies:
    ```
+   cd automatic-learning-amplifier
    poetry install
    ```

+## Set-up environment

-3. Set up the necessary environment variables if using Claude or OpenRouter:
+Set up the necessary environment variables if using Claude or OpenRouter:
    - 'CLAUDE_API_KEY': Your Anthropic Claude API key
    - 'OPENROUTER_API_KEY': Your OpenRouter API key